 - 80K, 50K, 25K, and Kids’ scenic, friendly route along the paved pathway within Kelso Beach park

-- NEW 100K route – details coming soon for advanced cyclists looking for a challenge! *Special registation coming soon
+- NEW 100K route – Limited to 40 advanced cyclists looking for a challenge. *Minimum $100 in donations to participate

 - RIDER SAFETY: All riders are required to wear HELMETS and obey traffic laws

 - Early Bird Registration for Adult/Youth (until April 30th): $35 includes Free t-shirt

 - Adult/Youth Registration (May 1st to June 25th): $45 includes Free t-shirt